leobauza/browncoat/README.md

 ==================

 ## about this project

-Browncoat is a front end framework.
-It uses scss as a css preprocessor, browserify and flyweight for modularized javascript, and gulp as a task runner. [todo: add links]
+Browncoat is a front end start point framework.
+It uses scss for css preprocessing, webpack for js implementation of require() and gulp as a task runner.

+## Organization

+The `src` directory compiles into the `web` directory.
+The `src` directory is broken up into three directories:

+#### js

+Contains all the javascript.
+Flyweight, and other libraries go inside the `libs` directory.
+All flyweight modules go in the `modules` directory.
+All entry point files are directly under the `js` directory.
+One entry point is added by default `app.js`.
+There is a sample flyweight module in the `modules` directory.
+See gulp `browserify` task. [todo: link to this task on the readme]

+#### scss

+todo!
+Now with new atomic structure!

+#### icons

+Contains images that will be combined into a single svg sprite with a png backup.
+See gulp `sprite` task. [todo: link to this task on the readme]

 ## Visual Regression Testing with Wraith